linuxha/RT68mx/README.md

 This is a work in progress.
 Currently there appear to be a few different 'ABASIC's.
 One is the ABASIC/RTEDIT that belongs with RT/68MX.
 This doesn't run under an operating system like FLEX or OS-9 but rather RT/68MX and is loaded, compiles and saves to tape.
 This version can run mulit-task or single task.
 We currently have an rtbasic-10c.s19 file (A/BASIC) from the manual.
 We're working to disassemble the code and will post that here.
 Then there is a modified version that runs under 6800 FLEX.
 This version is single task only.
 Then there appears to be another that I don't have details for yet.

-The code in the ABASIC-FLEX directory is the 6800(?)
-FLEX version.
+The code in the ABASIC-FLEX directory is the 6800 FLEX version.
+But it can compile 6800 code for the RT68MX OS (cool).
+The Flex version is A/BASIC version 2.0 (2.1F & 3.0?).
+There are also ABASIC disks under the FHL (Frank Hogg Labs) which appears to be a 6809 version by TSC.

 I'll update this as I get things sorted out better.